- Faculty CommitteesFaculty Committees

 Institutional Biosafety Committee

 The Biosafety Committee monitors activities at Amherst College that deal specifically with recombinant DNA and/or infectious agents (infectious to humans, animals, or plants) research, in accordance with the guidelines set by the Department of Health and Human Services in the Federal Register and the Town of Amherst Board of Health.
 It reviews proposals from project directors, sets standards for containment protocols, and inspects facilities where recombinant DNA and/or infectious agents (infectious to humans, animals, or plants) research is being conducted.
 The committee is composed of three members of the Amherst science faculty, an Associate Dean of the Faculty, the chemical compliance officer, and at least two representatives of the local community (usually a science teacher from the Amherst Regional High School and a physician).
-For more information about Amherst's IBC, please contact Professor David Ratner, Chair, at firstname.lastname@example.org or Associate Dean of the Faculty, Professor Jack Cheney at email@example.com.
+For more information about Amherst's IBC, or to see minutes from past meetings, please contact Professor David Ratner, Chair, at email@example.com or Associate Dean of the Faculty, Professor Jack Cheney at firstname.lastname@example.org.

 Institutional Animal Care and Use Committee (IACUC)